openedx/openedx-learning/docs/decisions/0010-taxonomy-enable-context.rst

 The MVP specification says that taxonomies need to be able to be enabled/disabled for the following contexts: instance, organization, and course.

+Taxonomy Administrators must be able to enable a taxonomy globally for all organizations in an instance, or to set a list of organizations who can use the taxonomy.

 Content Authors must be able to turn taxonomies (instance and org-levels) on/off at the course level.

 Decision